As an entrepreneur, an online business can seem like the holy grail of startups.

 When you’re just getting started though, it’s important that you stay on track.
 There’s a lot of misguided information out there.
 Choosing the right business model and following strategies that are trusted and proven is an important first step.
 There’s no use putting all of your time and energy into something that won’t pan out, especially if it could have been recognized from the beginning.
 It takes hard work and long hours to be successful with any business, online included.

 As an entrepreneur, I’m far more concerned with building long-term assets than I am making short-term profit.
-While immediate income is great, building a business and a brand is what will really take you somewhere.
+While immediate income is great, building a business and a brand provides long-term fulfillment.

 Here are the top ways you can start your own online business as an entrepreneur: